banner

 2. qBittorrent webui false true#

-When configuring qBittorrent webUI, if you encounter an issue where you cannot access the backend after making changes, it is usually due to an incorrect path for the UI files.
+When configuring qBittorrent webUI, if you encounter a situation where you cannot access the backend after making changes, it is usually due to an incorrect path for the UI files.
 You can directly search for qBittorrent webui false true and follow the steps to resolve it:

-If you need a one-click recovery, you need to change qbittorrent.conf
+If you need to restore it with one click, you need to change qbittorrent.conf

 Configuration file path reference: